deadbits/cascade/README.md

 ## Usage 🚀

-* `--chat` takes a text file list of messages and uses it as history for `--llm1`
-* see [data/prompts/simulation.json](data/prompts/simulation.json) for an example conversation

-* `--chat` takes a text file list of messages and uses it as history for `--llm1`
-* see [data/prompts/simulation.json](data/prompts/simulation.json) for an example conversation

 ```
 usage: cascade.py [-h] [--llm1 LLM1] [--llm2 LLM2] [-s1 SYS_PROMPT1] [-s2 SYS_PROMPT2] [-r ROUNDS] [-c CHAT] [-o OUTPUT]